PersimMonMon/Web-Practice-/README.md

 Lesson 7

-Functions - lets us reuse code
+Notes:
-  Rules of functions:
+Functions - lets us reuse code, easier to update code in future, can contain a return Rules of functions:
     1. Can't use special words (ex: function)
     2. Can't start with a number